 Meditation is about focus, but it’s not about stopping thoughts or eliminating feelings, but about changing your relationships with passing thoughts and feelings.
 Meditation won’t change the stressful events, but it will change the way you relate to it.

 Yoga.
-In Yoga, there are many techniques that provide relief for stress.
+In Yoga, many techniques provide relief for stress.
 Yoga helps you slow down and tune into your breath.
 Yoga also uses an integrated approach — the core principle of yoga is that your body and your mind are connected.

-Yoga can have a positive effect on your nervous system.
-It can aid in lowering your stress hormone levels which may help you feel calmer.
+Yoga can have a positive effect on your nervous system; it can aid in lowering your stress hormone levels and help you feel calmer.